zmcartor/homestead-guide/source/expanse.rst

 * https://www.reddit.com/r/ethtrader/comments/48yqg6/is_there_a_cap_like_with_btc_with_how_many_ether/

-Getting ether
+Getting expanse
 ================================================================================

 In order to obtain Ether, you need to either

 * become an Expanse miner (see _`Mining`)  or
 * trade other currencies for Ether using centralised or trustless services
-* use the user friendly `Mist Expanse GUI Wallet <https://github.com/expanse-org/mist/releases>`_ that as of Beta 6 introduced the ability to purchase ether using the http://shapeshift.io/ API.
+* use the user friendly `Mist Expanse GUI Wallet <https://github.com/expanse-org/mist/releases>`_ that as of Beta 6 introduced the ability to purchase expanse using the http://shapeshift.io/ API.

 Trustless services
 --------------------------------------------------------------------------------